MrMalachi/budget-mate-app/docs/notes.md

   * This will allow me to not only allocate the proper funds to all 3 categories, but also actually track my remaining funds after they are allocated
     * Would a child class deriving from the parent class `BudgetCalculator` be the most proficient way to do this?
+  * Create a child class that contains several different methods for calculating the remaining budget after a person inputs their expenses for each category